 If you book through an agency, you pay them not us.

 Numbers in each class have to be limited, so payments cannot be refunded once a full course has actually started, or for any course-classes missed.
 If you do have to miss just one or two classes in a course we can usually suggest a way of catching up in one of the practice classes.
 Course classes can’t be switched for other ‘open’ classes; remember we still need to pay for studio hire and trainers whether or not everyone shows up for a course.
 And full classes are always most fun anyway!

 What if a class is cancelled?

 Not often!
 But if it ever happens we will text you in advance and always offer another date to suit you.
-We reserve the right to stop attendance without notice if we see unsafe or uncivil conduct and fees would then be refunded pro-rata.
+We reserve the right to stop attendance without notice if we see continuing unsafe, uncivil, or indiscreet conduct and fees would then be refunded pro-rata.